Options for Employers When An Employee with Migraines Is Missing Work

 • How frequent and severe the migraines are

-If an employee’s migraines are severe enough to meet the criteria to be a disability, the employer will need to provide reasonable accommodations and support for them.
-However, it is the employee’s responsibility to request an accommodation.
+If an employee’s migraines are severe enough to meet the criteria to be considered a disability, the employer will need to provide reasonable accommodations and support.
+However, it is the employee’s responsibility to request for an accommodation.

-This can be an informal conversation to start with.
+This can start as simple as an informal conversation.
 Formalize the plan through written documentation to protect both the employee and the business.

 Can An Employee Lose Their Job For Having Migraines?

 When an employee is missing work due to chronic migraine issues, it can start to affect their job performance.
-That doesn’t mean employers can terminate employment without going through a process, first.
+That doesn’t mean employers can terminate employment without first going through a legal process, however.
 This should include:

-• An interactive process.
-This is a discussion between the employee and the employer.
+• An interactive discussion process.
+This involves a discussion between the employee and the employer.
 It should focus on what job roles are being affected by the migraines and what reasonable accommodations the employer could make.

 • Medical certification.
-The employee will need to get paperwork filled out by their doctor that indicates they need special accommodation or that they need to take FMLA time.
+The employee will need to get paperwork filled out by their doctor indicating they need special accommodation or that they need to take FMLA time.

 • Discussing the situation with the company’s labor law expert.
 Employment laws vary state by state, so before you terminate an employee, it’s important to make sure you aren’t leaving your company vulnerable to a discrimination lawsuit in the future.